jbannick/hellokata-java/src/modules/mod_libs/hellomodlibversioned2/Readme.md

 the library's Java 7 code is used.

-When the library is called from an app running under Java 9, the library's Java 9 code is used, **even if the app itself is compiled under an earlier version of Java**.
+When the library is called from an app running under Java 9, the library's Java 9 code is used.

-When the library is called from an app running under Java 10, the library's Java 10 code is used, **even if the app itself is compiled under an earlier version of Java**.
+When the library is called from an app running under Java 10, the library's Java 10 code is used.

 The Java 9 and Java 10 apps are modularized.